UniMath/agda-unimath/src/foundation/equivalence-classes.lagda.md

 ## Properties

-### We characterize the identity type of the large set quotient
+### We characterize the identity type of the type of equivalence classes

 ```agda
 module _